 “If there’s no meaning in it…that saves a world of trouble…as we needn’t try to find any.”

 As a visual category, cottagecore is equal parts innovation and inspiration, and that later is just as deserving of attention.
 There are countless lists online of cottagecore films to inspire you, but these lists often neglect to mention why these films feature nature or even what the roots of these narrative are.
 Alice influences the very language used to describe cottagecore whimsy, from the billowy dresses and tea parties to the strange libraries and pocket mints devoured along the way.
 And as Wonderland implies things about reality, so too does cottagecore.
 While cottagecore installs this impossible and occasionally troublesome version of pastoral nature, the impulse to create that version of nature is still connected to our broader socio-economic world.
 A rejection must have something to reject, and that seesaw logic is straight out of Wonderland.
 On a path to discover her own name and size, Alice becomes the ultimate surrogate, adjusting to whatever her environment decides she is.
 Her legacy in film follows that model, again turning Alice into different things in each film.
 In cottagecore, people pretend to live like Alice, to journey about gardens and attend tea parties.
 But, like Wonderland, this presentation should be contextualized and viewed critically.
 Wonderland might abandon logic in moments, but it leaves a chaotic trail of satire behind.
-Its parodies and characters act contrary for contrary’s sake, and that rejection of normative orders is political.
+Its characters act contrary for contrary’s sake, and that rejection of normative orders is political.

 “Call it what you like.”

 It’s simple enough to find Alice references in things, and I use her just as an easy example of that reference phenomenon in cottagecore.
-She is not the only influential figure, but she is certainly a predominate figure.
+She is not the only influential figure, but she is certainly a predominate one.
 There is nothing wrong with being inspired by Alice or Wonderland, in fact I fully endorse it.
 I am merely suggesting that Wonderland has the potential to be something great in your work and life and understanding where it comes from just makes it more wonderful.